menu icon

 Picking a Young Cheese

 Secondly, it is important to use younger cheeses that are aged for fewer months as they will produce the best texture in the dish.
-Younger versions of these cheeses will be softer and a bit milder in flavor, but will also have more lactose and moisture, creating the perfect sauce.
+Using an aged cheese that is older than 2 years may result in clumps of cheese instead of a creamy and smooth sauce.

 Pecorino cheese is aged for a minimum of 5 months, so look for pecorino that is on the younger end of the spectrum for best results in this dish.

-Additionally, DO NOT buy pre-grated cheese.
+Additionally, DO NOT buy pre-grated or pre-shredded cheese.
 Pre-grated cheeses often have anti-clumping agents in them which will interfere with the emulsification process for a creamy sauce.

 We like to use a mixture of pecorino and parmesan in our version of this dish, but you can make this with 100% pecorino if desired.
 We have made this dish with Pecorino Toscano and loved it also - the flavor was just slightly milder.